Savory Pot Roast with Vegetables

 Instructions

-- While the roast cooks, prepare the vegetables.
+• Toward the latter part of the process, prepare the the vegetables.
 Slice the Yukon Gold potatoes in 2" pieces.
 Peel and slice the carrots.
 Slice the button mushrooms in half.
 Quarter the sweet onion.

-- Pour the broth mixture from the roast over the vegetables, leaving at least a cup for the roast.
-Add up to 1/2 cup of water to the vegetables, if necessary.
+• Pour the broth mixture from the roast over the vegetables, leaving at least half a cup for the roast.
+Add up to 1/2 cup water to the vegetables, if necessary.
+Gently stir the vegetables to coat in the oily broth.

-- Turn off oven.
-Add the roast to vegetables and keep warm in oven.
+• Turn off oven.
+Add the roast to the vegetables.
+Keep warm in oven.

-- Pour the remaining broth from the Dutch oven into a small saucepan, adding more water as needed to make 2 cups.
+• Pour the remaining broth from the Dutch oven into a small saucepan, adding more water as needed to make 2 cups.
+(If you're adding more than 1 cup of water, add a beef bouillon cube for extra seasoning.)

 Notes